harshrox/Alarm/README.md

 # Alarm: Simple Time Tracker
-Alarm is a simple and easy-to-use alarm clock app that lets you set an alarm for a specific time.
+Alarm is a simple and easy-to-use alarm clock app for mobile that lets you set an alarm for a specific time.
 When the alarm goes off, it will pop up a toast message saying the time is up.
 This app is perfect for people who want a basic alarm clock without any bells and whistles.